-The primary roles of the Board of Directors are to set the Bank's risk strategy and risk appetite and to approve the risk management framework, as included on the Bank's policy documents, to guide the Bank in its regular operations.
+The main roles of the Board of Directors are to set Bank strategy and to approve Bank policy, which would guide the Bank in its daily operations.
 The Board of Directors should supervise management actions and their consistency with Board policy, ensure that clear areas of responsibility and reporting paths are in place at the Bank, instill an organizational culture which demands implementation of high standards of professional behavior and integrity and ensure that the Bank is operating in compliance with the Law and regulation.